KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

 ##### **Asymmetric Encryption**

-Different key to encrypt and decrypt data.
+Different key to encrypt and decrypt data:

-**Private key :** should be kept secret
+1. **Private key :** should be kept secret

-**Public key :** can be shared to others
+2. **Public key :** can be shared to others

-Both keys can be use to encrypt and decrypt information but it gives other functionlaities:
+Both keys can be use to encrypt and decrypt information but it gives other functionalities:

 * Encrypt using public key :  only decrypt by private key :  used for confidentiality